Shay Given: Personal life

-Given married Jane Cunningham in Hexham, England, in a Catholic ceremony in 2001.
-They have two children.
-The couple divorced on 17 June 2014.
-Given has been in a relationship with Manchester-based PR executive Becky Gibson since 2013, and the couple have two daughters.
+Given has been in a relationship with Rebecca Gibson since 2013, and the couple have two daughters.
 In 2006, Given was awarded the Freedom of County Donegal in a ceremony in his home town, Lifford.

 Given has helped to organise several fundraising events in aid of Macmillan Cancer Support.
 His mother died of cancer when he was four, so he has continually tried to raise money as it is an issue close to him.
-On 27 November 2011, Given was brought to tears during a minute's applause for former teammate and personal friend Gary Speed, following Speed's suicide earlier that day, before Aston Villa met Swansea City at the Liberty Stadium.
+On 27 November 2011, Given was brought to tears during a minute's applause for former teammate and personal friend Gary Speed, following Speed's death earlier that day, before Aston Villa met Swansea City at the Liberty Stadium.